Probabilistic Existence of Large Sets of Designs: Acknowledgment

 \section{Acknowledgment}

 We are grateful to Yeow Meng Chee and Tuvi Etzion for helpful discussions regarding the history and the current state of knowledge about the existence problem for large sets of designs.
+The research of Shachar Lovett was supported by the National Science Foundation under grant CCF-1614023.
+The research of Sankeerth Rao and Alexander Vardy was supported by the National Science Foundation under grants CCF-1405119 and CCF–1719139.